 Welcome!

-You are not alone on your ADHD/AuDHD and life journey.
 There are many people just like us with our own unique challenges who are walking similar paths.

 This meeting is free and will last about 45 minutes.